41 Comping Tips

 We've catalogued 100s in our Freebies section, which covers everything from food & drink to online storage and pushchairs.

 Plus every day hundreds of top-quality used goods are available across the country for free via giveaway sites.
 Read the Freecycle & Freegle guide for a full how-to on bagging them.

 Earn cash from your sofa

-If you've a computer or smartphone, there's a host of small ways to boost your coffers, as well as comping.
+If you've a computer, tablet or smartphone, there are a host of small ways to boost your coffers, as well as comping.
 The internet's opened up new forms of online work, as firms need folks to do tasks such as crowdsourcing info, data entry and content writing.
-Our 30 Earn Cash Online Tips lists the top sites and apps that pay.
+Our Make Money Online guide lists the top sites and apps that pay.

 Get Our Free Money Tips Email!